-As far as we can ascertain, guidance methods such as CFG have yet to be applied at scale with dynamic, execution-driven reasoning.
-This work bridges this gap by demonstrating that a single open-source model, augmented with execution feedback and a novel token-sampling strategy, outperforms the state of the art across multiple widely adopted coding benchmarks at different complexity levels - from foundational problems to challenging competitive programming tasks.
-Our contribution differs from prior work in multiple key aspects, including: \begin{correlateenum} \item Prior approaches generate entire code blocks (or sub-blocks) and using the execution feedback of the entire block; by contrast, our approach gradually generates the solution line-by-line by sampling and executing multiple candidate continuations programs at each step. \item {Instead of explicitly relying on unit-test pass/fail signals or direct reflections on correctness, our method incrementally constructs code fragments and leverages their execution traces as an implicit feedback signal, guiding the model without explicit external supervision.} \item Our method relies on a single prompting scheme where multiple agents perform the same task and differ only in their parameter configurations.
+As far as we can ascertain, guidance methods such as CFG have yet to be applied at scale to dynamic, execution-driven reasoning.
+This work bridges this gap by demonstrating that a single open-source model, augmented with execution feedback and a novel token-sampling strategy, outperforms the state-of-the-art across multiple widely adopted coding benchmarks at different complexity levels - from foundational problems to challenging competitive programming and data sceince tasks.
+Our contribution differs from prior work in multiple key aspects, including: \begin{correlateenum} \item Prior approaches generate entire code blocks (or sub-blocks) and use the execution feedback of the entire block; by contrast, our approach gradually generates the solution line-by-line by sampling and executing multiple candidate continuation programs at each step. \item Instead of explicitly relying on unit-test pass/fail signals or direct reflections on correctness, our method incrementally constructs code fragments and leverages their execution traces as an implicit feedback signal, guiding the model without explicit external supervision. \item Our method relies on a single prompting scheme where multiple agents perform the same task and differ only in their parameter configurations.
 Each agent explores diverse reasoning paths and collectively generating a broad set of candidate solutions.
 This enables a level of parallelism that is unattainable in methods where agents communicate sequentially. \item We replace naive decoding with CFG, using innovative trace-inspired prompts for dual-distribution interpolation sampling. \end{correlateenum}